How Your Credit Score Affects Car Insurance Rates & What to Do

 2. Improve Your Credit Score

 The most powerful long-term solution is improving your underlying credit.
-Your insurance score is re-evaluated at renewal (every 6–12 months), so better credit translates to lower premiums sooner than you might expect.
+Your insurance score is re-evaluated at renewal (every 6–12 months), so better credit can translate to lower premiums faster than you might expect.
+Even a one-tier improvement can cut your annual premium by an average of $355.
+Learn more about how a quote can change once your credit is actually pulled during the underwriting process.

 Fastest-impact steps:

-• Pay down credit card balances — Lowering your utilization below 30% can improve your score within 30–60 days
+• Pay down credit card balances — Lowering your utilization below 30% can improve your score within 30–60 days, since card balances are reported monthly

 • Dispute errors on your credit report — Get your free report at AnnualCreditReport.com and challenge any inaccuracies